-Note: we do not notify the customer of changes post-approval.
-You will need to either submit the quote to them for re-approval or discuss any changes with them, then click the "approve" green button.
+Note: We do not notify the customer of changes post-approval.
+You will need to either submit the Quote to them for re-approval or discuss any changes with them, then click the "approve" green button.

 Does the customer see costs or gross margins?

-No. Costs and margins do not show when printing or emailing any ServiceTrade document, as they are for internal viewing only.
+They do not.
+Costs and margins do not show when printing or emailing any ServiceTrade document, as they are for internal viewing only.

-Can I add a comment to the quote, and will the customer see it?
+Can I add a comment to the Quote, and will the customer see it?

-Quote comments that are set to "everyone" will be seen by the customer if they view the quote again.
+Quote comments that are set to "everyone" will be seen by the customer if they view the Quote again.
 The customer does not get an email that you added a comment, however.